This is a refurbishment disaster story. These stories are shown as examples of how good people can get in financial trouble when hiring a builder.

 Eventually they found a builder who was within what they could afford.
 This builder did not have many completed homes that he could point to as proof of competence.
-But he had a couple of completed homes in the area and so they took a chance and signed a contract with this builder.
+But he did have a couple of completed homes in the area and so they took a chance and signed a contract with this builder.

 The couple faced many of the same issues that Clients face in a construction project.

 Every month a new site manager would be appointed, and the old site manager would have left the company or be working on another project.
 This meant that there was no real continuity and the couple had to start again with each new appointment.